i4mi/MobileAccessGateway/docs/integration-primary-system.md

 !!! warning

-    The endpoint for this transaction is the EPR community itself, not the MobileAccessGateway.
+    The endpoint for this transaction is the EPR community itself, not the Mobile Access Gateway.
     This transaction is still implemented on a previous CH:ATC specification (March 2020), based on the [IHE Restfull ATNA supplement rev. 2.2](https://www.ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_Suppl_RESTful-ATNA_Rev2.2_TI_2017-07-21.pdf).
     A lot have changed since.